 EMERGING MARKETS.
 The trust and certain funds held by the trust may invest in certain securities issued by entities located in emerging markets.
 Emerging markets are generally defined as countries in the initial states of their industrialization cycles with low per capita income.
 The markets of emerging markets countries are generally more volatile than the markets of developed countries with more mature economies.
+Emerging market companies are also subject to a greater risk of market closure, exchange delistings and lower quality or less available financial information.
 All of the risks of investing in foreign securities described above are heightened by investing in emerging markets countries.

-EXCHANGE TRADED FUNDS.
-The trust invests in shares of exchange-traded funds ("ETFs").
+EXCHANGE-TRADED FUNDS.
+The trust invests in shares of ETFs.
 ETFs are investment pools that hold other securities.
 The ETFs that may be included in the trust are generally open-end funds or unit investment trusts ("UITs") registered under the Investment Company Act of 1940 that issue shares that are approved for listing and trading on a national securities exchange.
 Unlike typical open-end funds or UITs, ETFs generally do not sell or redeem their individual shares at net asset value.
 ETFs generally sell and redeem shares in large blocks (often known as Creation Units) however, the sponsor does not intend to sell or redeem ETF shares in this manner.
 In addition, securities exchanges list ETF shares for trading, which allows investors to purchase and sell individual ETF shares among themselves at market prices throughout the day.
 The trust will purchase and sell ETF shares on these securities exchanges.
 ETFs therefore possess characteristics of traditional open-end funds and UITs, which issue redeemable shares, and of corporate common stocks, which generally issue shares that trade at negotiated prices on securities exchanges and are not redeemable.